kamwoods/splendir/README.md

 - **Skip virtual filesystems** is checked by default, and skips specific locations including ``/proc``, ``/run``, ``/sys``, and ``/tmp`` on Linux if you happen to be scanning a live file system from the ``/`` root directory, or ``devfs`` and ``autofs`` mounts on macOS.
 - **Stay on same filesystem** is unchecked by default, but can be checked to restrict the scan from switching filesystems (for example, in Linux if a directory contains multiple mount locations for different filesystems).

 Splendir will distribute work among all available CPU cores to provide maximum performance when running long scans (for example, computing MD5 or SHA hashes for many files).
 Terminate a long-running scan by clicking **Cancel** at any time.
-The scan will be shut down once the most recent batch of 10 files has completed.
 Clicking **Exit** during a scan will also trigger a cancellation.

 ![Splendir Directory Listing View](assets/sds-dirview.png)